alessandro-pagliara/codemotion-ui/README.md

 <br />

-The project aims to compare Angular and Stencil as tools to create a library of <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components">Web Components</a> to implement consistent Design Systems in a Microfrontend Architecture.
+The project aims to compare Angular and Stencil to create a library of <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components">Web Components</a> useful to implement a consistent Design System (built on top of Tailwind CSS) in a Microfrontend Architecture.

-The case study consists in the creation of the UI components for a basic authentication micro-application.
+The case study consists in the creation of the UI components for a basic Auth Micro App.

-The project is organized in 3 folders:
+The project is organized in 3 main folders:

 ```
-/angular
- |__/from-library
- |__/from-scratch

-/stencil
+.
+├── angular               # Angular examples
+│   ├── from-library      # Web Components from APF library
+│   ├── from-scratch      # Web Components from scratch
+├── stencil               # Stencil example
 ```

+### Angular (from library)

+In `angular/from-library` path you will find an example of an existing Angular project using an <a href="https://angular.io/guide/angular-package-format">APF</a> components library that can be converted into a Web Components library.

 ### Angular (from scratch)

 In `angular/from-scratch` path you will find an example of an empty Angular project useful to create a library of Web Components from scratch.

-### Angular (from library)

-In `angular/from-library` path you will find an example of an existing Angular project using an <a href="https://angular.io/guide/angular-package-format">APF</a> components library that can be converted into a Web Components library.

 ### Stencil